 Eye movement desensitization and reprocessing (EMDR) is a treatment-of-choice for posttraumatic stress disorder (PTSD) in many western countries.
 However, EMDR is not effective for about one-third of patients, and little is known about its underlying mechanisms.
-A unique component of EMDR therapy is that patients recall the traumatic memory and engage in horizontal eye movement (EM) simultaneously, which has been shown to add to its efficacy.
+A unique component of EMDR therapy is that patients recall the traumatic memory and engage in horizontal eve movement (EM) simultaneously, which has been shown to add to its efficacy.
 How can this be explained?
 In recent years, growing attention has been paid to working memory theory.
 It holds that EM during recall of a (traumatic) memory causes a competition for limited working memory resources.
 By consequence, visual imagery becomes less vivid and less emotional.
 While this theory held up to rigorous testing, it is silent about how the immediate changes in memory phenomenology result in PTSD symptom reduction.
 Without such explanation, the clinical relevance of the existing knowledge is guestionable.
-Two theoretical possibilities have been proposed.
-First, the direct loss in memory detail may be reconsolidated in long-term memory, causing future recollections to evoke less extreme emotional responses.
-Alternatively, it has been suggested that the empowering experience of holding a diluted traumatic memory in mind changes dysfunctional beliefs about the trauma memory (e.g., I can now focus on it without becoming upset), much like how exposure therapy works.
-The current research will test the latter hypothesis.
+It has been proposed that the empowering experience of holding a diluted traumatic memory in mind changes dysfunctional beliefs about the trauma memory (e.g., I can now focus on it without becoming upset).
+In the current pilot study we will address this hypothesis.